karimelghazouly/Parallelized-Background-Subtraction/README.md

 Compared to other approaches mean filtering or frame subtraction this gives the best results

-To parallelize this approach we split the image into 4 parts and process each part indvidualy, then we collect the result from each part and put them together to form the background image.
+To parallelize this approach we split the image into "n" parts and process each part indvidualy, then we collect the result from each part and put them together to form the background image.

 ### How to use it